vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-08-asynchronous-methods.md

 takes control of the CPU immediately and runs until its next `yield` before returning to the code that executed `callback()`.
-The `Idle.add()` method is useful if the callback must be made from a background thread, e.g. to resume the async method after completion of some background processing.
+The `Idle.add()` method is useful if the callback must be made from a background thread, e.g., to resume the async method after completion of some background processing.
 (The `(owned)` cast is necessary to avoid a warning about copying delegates.)